Elizabeth Stuart-Wortley, Baroness Wharncliffe

-Caroline Creighton with her mother, Mary, Countess of Erne.
+Lady Caroline Creighton with her mother, Mary, Countess Erne.

-Caroline Elizabeth Mary Stuart-Wortley, Baroness Wharncliffe (née Crichton; 1779–1856), styled Lady Caroline Crichton from 1789 until her marriage, was an Irish-born British aristocrat and female artist known for her landscape and figurative drawing and painting.
+Caroline Elizabeth Mary Stuart-Wortley, Baroness Wharncliffe (née Creighton; 1779–1856), styled Lady Caroline Creighton from 1789 until her marriage, was an Irish-born British aristocrat and female artist known for her landscape and figurative drawing and painting.
 A number of these artworks are in the Tate collection and archives.

 Biography

-Lady Caroline Elizabeth Mary Crichton was the daughter of John Crichton, 1st Earl Erne by his second wife, the former Lady Mary Caroline Hervey, daughter of Frederick Hervey, 4th Earl of Bristol and elder sister of the notorious Lady Elizabeth Foster.
+Lady Caroline Elizabeth Mary Creighton was the daughter of the 1st Earl Erne by his second wife, the former Lady Mary Caroline Hervey, daughter of the 4th Earl of Bristol and elder sister of the notorious Lady Elizabeth Foster.

-She married James Stuart-Wortley, 1st Baron Wharncliffe and had four children;
+She married James Stuart-Wortley, 1st Baron Wharncliffe, and had four children;